calypsonet/calypsonet-keyple-support-website/content/keyple-support/introduction/_index.md

 The Keyple project also includes many simple [examples in Java and C++ code](https://keyple.org/learn/code-samples/) to illustrate all these types of development.

-CNA's technical support also offers a more advanced Calypso example on implementing the Keyple solution with an open source [complete Keyple ticketing demonstrator](https://keyple-support.calypsonet.org/keyple-support/ticketing-demo/): including remote ticket reloading, embedded validation and control.
+CNA's technical support also offers a more advanced Calypso example on implementing the Keyple solution with an open source [complete Keyple ticketing demonstrator]({{< relref "keyple-support/ticketing-demo/" >}}): including remote ticket reloading, embedded validation and control.
+<br>CNA also [supplies test cards and SAMs](./keyple-support/test-kit/) for running Keyple.